AppleCommander/bastools/api/README.md

 # BT API

-The BASIC Tokenizer API is a set of reusable code that can be used to parse a text-based AppleSoft BASIC program an generate the appropriate tokens.
+The BASIC Tools API is a set of reusable code that can be used to parse a text-based Applesoft BASIC program an generate the appropriate tokens.
 It also has multiple types of visitors that can re-write that parse tree to rearrange the code (calling them optimizations is a bit over-the-top).

 ## Maven / Gradle